domfarolino/algorithms/src/datastructures/Vector/README.md

 <a name="brackets"></a>
 ### `T& Vector<T>::operator[](int i); const`

-This function mostly acts as a pass through to index in our internal array with some additional safety like boundary checking and error throwing.
+This function mostly acts as a pass through to index in our internal array with some additional safety, like boundary checking and error throwing.

 <a name="clear"></a>
 ### `void Vector<T>::clear();`

 This function resets the vector by deleting the internal array.
-In order to make it correct and safe we must follow our invariants of properly updating our internal size and capacity variables.
+In order to make it correct and safe, we must follow our invariants of properly updating our internal size and capacity variables.
 Since we want the vector to be usable after calls to `clear()`, we reset the capacity to `1` and reallocate our internal `_data` array to match the capacity.